LukeGrahamLandry/franca/examples/life/README.md

   - round trip compress/decompress
   - round trip rle/mc pattern
   - run a small pattern in normal and in hashlife and makes sure they match
+TODO: bring back smooth movement when zoomed in by putting part of pos in the shader
+TODO: speed up compress() (for loading .rle to hashlife)
+TODO: fix pos jump when enabling use_hashlife
+TODO: maybe remove non-hashlife from the ui and just keep the eval for test